Ahmed9Elsayed/NEOs-Classification/README.md

 - **Best Performing Model:** Random Forest Classifier with an accuracy of **99%** and an ROC-AUC score of **1**.
 	- To ensure that RF isn't  overfitting the data, i calculated train and test loss and the difference between them was 0.0292, so there is no overfitting
-- **Important Features:** Minimum Orbit Intersection Distance (MOID), Absolute Magnitude (H), and Relative Velocity were the most important features in determining the risk level of celestial bodies.

 ## **Conclusion**